tommyknocker/pdo-database-class/documentation/05-advanced-features/21-cli-tools.md

 ## Database Dump and Restore

-Export and import database schema and data.
+Export and import database schema and data with support for compression, automatic naming, and backup rotation.

 ### Usage